 Do not verbalize these words once but often.
 Children want to be treated with respect and will show their respect in return when they feel secure and loved.

-4. Surprises during School
+4. Surprises And Reminders During School

 We all love surprises, and some of the best ways to secretly and quietly give a surprise to your child can be in their lunch sack or backpack.